Ramp Meter Facts

 Why are they effective?

 Without ramp meters, multiple cars try to merge simultaneously.
 Drivers on the freeway slow down to allow the cars enter and these slower speeds quickly cause backups.
 If cars enter the highway in controlled intervals, they are less likely to cause a disruption to the traffic on the freeway.
 A short wait on the ramp allows drivers to increase their average freeway speed and shorten overall freeway travel times.
-Ramp meters also reduce the number of accidents that often occur when multiple vehicles merge onto the highway at the same time.
+Ramp meters also reduce the number of collisions that often occur when multiple vehicles merge onto the highway at the same time.

 How do ramp meters work?

 Ramp meters are part of a large computer-operated system that is managed in WSDOT's Traffic Management Centers (TMCs).
 Traffic detection devices, including magnetic loops and radar, detect traffic speeds and volumes on highway lanes and ramps, and provide those data to the TMCs.
 The traffic data are continually fed to the ramp meters, which automatically alter their cycles to maximize traffic flow on both the ramps and the freeways.